 The green and purple leaves of okinawa spinach

-About a 4-minute read, tips on growing and eating, lots of pics
+About a 4-minute read, tips on growing and eating, lots of pics.
+First published June 2020; updated September 2023

 More...

 Okinawa spinach is native to Southeastern Asia.
 Its common names include Hong tsoi, Okinawa lettuce, and Cholesterol spinach.
-Its scientific name is Gynura crepioides.
+Its scientific name is Gynura crepioides or Gynura bicolor (for the two-toned coloration of the leaves).
+There is also a

-In tropical climates it requires little, if any, maintenance other than pruning (harvesting) and will produce abundant greens year-round, for years on end.
+In frost-free climates it requires little, if any, maintenance other than pruning (harvesting) and will produce abundant greens year-round, for years on end.
+If you get frosts, you can grow okinawa year round in containers.

 Okinawa leaves in harvest basket

-So long as it has adequate warmth and moisture, I find it to be one of the easiest, low-maintenance, perennial, leafy green vegetables to grow, in full sun or partial shade.
+So long as it gets adequate warmth and moisture, I find it to be okinawa to be possibly the easiest, low-maintenance, perennial, leafy green vegetables to grow, in full sun or partial shade.
 It seems to be relatively pest-free, and so vigorous that what little pest damage it does suffer is inconsequential.

 It grows well in containers, hanging baskets, or even on a windowsill so long as there is enough light.